-- R111.1 A professional accountant shall comply with the principle of integrity, which requires an accountant to be straightforward and honest in all professional and business relationships. - 111.1 A1 Integrity implies fair dealing and truthfulness. - R111.2 A professional accountant shall not knowingly be associated with reports, returns, communications or other information where the accountant believes that the information: - (a) Contains a materially false or misleading statement; - (b) Contains statements or information provided recklessly; or - (c) Omits or obscures required information where such omission or obscurity would be misleading. - 111.2 A1 If a professional accountant provides a modified report in respect of such a report, return, communication or other information, the accountant is not in breach of paragraph R111.2. - R111.3 When a professional accountant becomes aware of having been associated with information described in paragraph R111.2, the accountant shall take steps to be disassociated from that information.
+- R111.2 A professional accountant shall not knowingly be associated with reports, returns, communications or other information where the accountant believes that the information: - (a) Contains a materially false or misleading statement;

+- (b) Contains statements or information provided recklessly; or - (c) Omits or obscures required information where such omission or obscurity would be misleading. - 111.2 A1 If a professional accountant provides a modified report in respect of such a report, return, communication or other information, the accountant is not in breach of paragraph R111.2. - R111.3 When a professional accountant becomes aware of having been associated with information described in paragraph R111.2, the accountant shall take steps to be disassociated from that information.